appium/appium/README.md

 npm install -g appium
 ```

-:bangbang: Make sure Appium 1 is fully reinstalled before upgrading it to Appium 2 (`npm uninstall -g appium`).
+:bangbang: Make sure Appium 1 is fully unistalled before upgrading it to Appium 2 (`npm uninstall -g appium`).
 Unexpected errors might appear if this has not been done.

 ### Drivers